kerrytazi/Il2CppModFramework/README.md

 In the `loggers` folder *(or anywhere else inside `clients/my-mod` folder)* you can implement custom loggers.
 These are called each time you call any function from the `Log` namespace.

 Each Logger must be inherited from `Logger`.
-And should be registered using `RegisterLoggerStatic` for proper working.
+And should be registered using `RegisterLoggerStatic` to work properly.

 **NOTE**: You can set log order priority using `RegisterLoggerStatic` second template argument.

 Logger can override any of:
 - `virtual void AddLine(Level level, Type type, std::initializer_list<cs::StyledString> line)` - Called each time you call any function from the `Log` namespace.
+- `virtual void Flush()` - Flush any cached info.
+Usually called after `Unload` or during crash handler.
 It's up to you to filter messages by their `level` and `type`.

 # Developing